arcee-ai/mergekit/docs/create_a_merge_method.md

 Integer and boolean coefficients use int64 and bool.
 Kernels may explicitly cast coefficients when choosing their intermediate precision.

+`ParameterScope` has three values: `SHARED`, `INPUT` (including the base), and `NON_BASE`.
 Scopes do not encode the YAML hierarchy.
 For example, a shared parameter may still be overridden per module or slice and may vary between output tensors through filters or gradients.
 Scope describes the input axis along which the resolved value is bound.

 Unsupported or ambiguous annotations are rejected when the method is defined.
 Resolved values are validated against their annotations before any tensor math runs.